The timing of

 examination, and states that it is unlikely that all of its criteria can be met in less than forty-eight hours.

-The Academy supports state and federal legislation based on AAP guidelines as long as physicians, in consultation with parents, have the final authority in determining when to discharge the patient.
+The AAP supports state and federal legislation based on AAP guidelines as long as physicians, in consultation with parents, have the final authority in determining when to discharge the patient.